 It never ceases to amaze me how quickly the meal replacement market has exploded.
 Just a decade ago there were one or two products at best.
 Even those tasted like dung mixed in horse piss.
 Well, most of them did anyway.

 But Shakeology managed to stand out from the crowd.
 It tasted reasonably good.
 It was not as thick as molasses.
 More importantly, it was using plant protein years before it turned into this buzzword, that’s pasted on product labels these days.

-However, almost 13-years have passed since Shakeology was launched. i will leave a link below for those of you that want to see the flavors they offer first before reading my daily use experience, and review of it.
+However, almost 13-years have passed since Shakeology was launched.
+I will leave a link below for those of you that want to see the flavors they offer first before reading my daily use experience, and review of it.
 Oh and well, 2 much better alternatives to Shakeology and Huel both.